 - The main exports consist of copper, cobalt, tobacco, electricity and flowers.

 - Do you know someone lucky enough to live in Zambia?
 You can make cheap calls to Zambia with Cherry Call – don’t forget, you’ll also need to use the international dialling code of 00260.

-For all the latest news in Zambia, head over to The Post Zambia website.
+For all the latest news in Zambia, head over to The Lusaka Times website.